jasper07/cap-sflight-devops/README.md

-   │   │   │   └── capsflightLaunchpad.js
 #cap sflight devops
-# Welcome to the CAP SFLIGHT Devops
+# Welcome to the CAP SFLIGHT Devops example repo

 This repository is intended to be used a reference for how to build Azure Devops Pipelines on top of applications built with the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap).